Psychology Degrees, Schools, and Careers in Colorado

 Denver is the biggest city in Colorado, as well as the state capital.
 There are many reasons to live in Denver; the cost of living is affordable, the people are very friendly, and there is a plethora of things to do no matter what your interests.
 In addition, Denver is a wonderful place to study psychology.
 There are six schools in the Denver area that offer psychology degree programs.
 The overall population of Denver is 554,636, and the student population is 111,017, showing how much of the city is centered around college environments.
 The University of Colorado – Denver has the largest psychology program in the city but the University of Denver also has a sizable psychology student population as respected programs as well.
 There is also Denver Seminary, a school with a small number of counseling and psychology degrees.
 The last two schools in the city that offer psychology degrees are Metropolitan State College of Denver and Regis University, both of which allow students to major in psychology and have other programs as well.

 There are also quite a few psychologists working in Denver, when compared to other cities in the United States.
-According to the United States Bureau of Labor Statistics, in May 2014, there were 1,460 psychologists working in the Denver-Aurora-Broomfield metropolitan area.
-Their annual mean salary at this time was roughly $70,700.
+According to the United States Bureau of Labor Statistics, in May 2022, there were 1,370 psychologists working in the Denver-Aurora-Broomfield metropolitan area.
+Depending on specialty, annual mean salaries for Denver psychologists landed between $92,520 and $107,460 at this time.
 If students are considering what cities would be great places in which to practice psychology, Denver is definitely worth a closer look.